-The following is a summary of permits and compliance for the 2014/2015 egg harvest season:
+The following is a summary of permits and compliance for the 2015/16 egg harvest season:

-- A total of 14 individual permits to collect crocodile eggs were in operation. - For 2014/2015 crocodile egg harvesters were required to submit final returns only for egg collection.
-DLRM has standardised the format of final returns of egg collection to collect the minimum amount of data as specified in the Management Program.
-The forms were provided both electronically and in hardcopy with each permit as permit conditions. - There were no audits of either farm incubators or field audits of collected nests during the 2014/2015 egg collection season.
+• A total of 19 individual permits to collect crocodile eggs were in operation.

+- For 2015/2016 crocodile egg harvesters were required to submit final returns only for egg collection.
+DENR has standardised the format of final returns of egg collection to collect the necessary data as specified in the WTMP.
+The forms were provided both electronically and in hardcopy with each permit as permit conditions. - There were no audits of either farm incubators or field audits of collected nests during the 2015/2016 egg collection season.
 Past audit compliance has been extremely high and it was determined that audits would be undertaken on a random basis or as required on information received in the future.
-This approach was agreed by participants at the Crocodile Managers Forum held in Darwin in late 2014. - There were nil reported substantive compliance issues for the 2013/2014 egg collection season. - Crocodile egg collection permit holders were required to submit final returns for the 2014/2015 crocodile egg collection season (December - May) by 31 July 2015.
-Submission of final returns was broadly compliant.
-In three instances final returns were submitted either late or only after direct intervention by DLRM.
-Non-compliance in submission of returns was dealt with through direct contact and reminder notice only.
-No warning letters or infringement notices were issued as all returns were received after reminder.

-- For the 2013/2014 crocodile egg collection season, collectors were required as a condition of permit, to provide 48 hours prior notification of date and location of collection activity via a dedicated email address or a dedicated phone number and message bank.
+This approach was agreed by participants at the Crocodile Managers Forum held in Darwin in late 2014. - There were nil reported substantive compliance issues for the 2015/2016 egg collection season. - Crocodile egg collection permit holders were required to submit final returns for the 2015/2016 crocodile egg collection season (December - May) by 31 July 2016.
+Submission of final returns was fully compliant.
+In only one instance was the final return submitted late, due to computer issues.
+Non-compliance in submission of returns was dealt with through direct contact.
+No warning letters or infringement notices were issued as all returns were received. - For the 2014/2015 crocodile egg collection season, collectors were required as a condition of permit, to provide 48 hours prior notification of date and location of collection activity via a dedicated email address or a dedicated phone number and message bank.
 Compliance for this system was of a high standard.
 Non-compliance was primarily in the form of late notification (either immediately prior or after actual collection) and in a number of instances was due to requirement for harvesters to respond immediately to changed weather conditions.
-Warning letters were issued where permit holders could not provide reasonable cause for non-compliance and there were no cases of multiple non-compliance. - DLRM provided information to the Department of the Environment, Wildlife Trade Regulation Branch, relating to crocodile products (skin and skull) taken under NT permit and presented for export out of Australia. - PWCNT investigated 11 matters involving saltwater crocodiles.
-Seven matters involved reports of saltwater crocodile carcasses discovered in the wild.
-Two matters under ongoing investigation, five were resolved as insufficient information to proceed. - Two significant reports involving the illegal (safari) take of crocodiles were reported.
-One matter was resolved as take in accordance with a valid harvest permit and compliant with permit conditions.
-Investigation of the second matter is continuing. - DLRM and PWCNT investigated two reports of crocodiles being fed in the wild without Permit to Interfere with Protected Wildlife.
-One report was substantiated and a warning letter issued.
-The second report was resolved as insufficient information to proceed. - There was regular interaction with all permit, crocodile egg and live crocodile harvest and crocodile farming, holders to discuss issues related to permitting, compliance and enforcement. - There was regular interaction with all other relevant jurisdictions.
+Warning letters were issued where permit holders could not provide reasonable cause for non-compliance and there were no cases of multiple non-compliance.
+A total of 3 warning letters were issued to 3 harvesters. - DENR provided information to the Department of the Environment, Wildlife Trade Regulation Branch, relating to crocodile products (skin and skull) taken under NT permit and presented for export out of Australia. - PWCNT investigated 17 matters involving saltwater crocodiles.
+12 matters involved reports of saltwater crocodile carcasses discovered in the wild.
+One matter is under ongoing investigation, four matters were resolved; two insufficient information to proceed and two by warning letter. - One significant report involving the illegal (safari) take of crocodiles was ongoing from 2014/2015.
+This matter was resolved as insufficient information to proceed.. - There was regular interaction with all permit holders; crocodile egg and live crocodile harvest and crocodile farm, to discuss issues related to permitting, compliance and enforcement. - There was regular interaction with all other relevant jurisdictions.